Chengcheng-Xiao/Chengcheng-Xiao.github.io/_posts/2021-08-20-Correlation_to_phonon_DOS.md

 C_{v}(t) = \frac{\braket{\vec v(t)\cdot \vec v(0)}}{\braket{\vec v(0)\cdot \vec v(0)}},
 $$

-Which, normalizes the maximum correlation to $1$.
+Which, normalizes the maximum correlation to $1$ and we can get rid of the prefactor $dt'$.
 This is what you see in, e.g. [:link: 10.1016/j.cpc.2011.04.019](https://www.sciencedirect.com/science/article/pii/S0010465511001500) or, [:link: 10.1039/c8nr07373b](https://pubs.rsc.org/en/content/articlelanding/2018/nr/c8nr07373b).

 Inserting Eq.
 7 into Eq.
 6, we get: